-In addition to the HAMD17 total score, several other measures were included in the evaluation of efficacy of duloxetine.
-HAMD17 Depressed Mood Item (Item 1), the Anxiety Subfactor of the HAMD17, the Patient Global Impressions (PGI) Improvement Score, bodily pain as measured by Visual Analog Scale (VAS), and the Quality of Life in Depression rating scales were also examined.
+In addition to the HAMD17 total score, several other measures were included in the Anxiety Subfactor of the HAMD17, the Patient Global Impressions (PGI) Improvement Score, bodily pain as measured by Visual Analog Scale (VAS), and the Quality of Life in Depression rating scales were also examined.
 In the four studies where duloxetine demonstrated statistical superiority over placebo as measured by improvement in the HAMD17 total score, results were also positive for the additional measures at doses of 60 mg to 120 mg per day.